fortunecookies/overview/README.md

 We fairly compensate artists with between 10-20% of every sale, and 1.25% of every resale.

 ### FortuneCookies Foundation
-We donate 10% of every sale to the FortuneCookies Foundation, a non-profit committed to spreading good fortune by investing in social impact bounties.
-Learn more about the [FortuneCookies Foundation](http://fortunecookies.foundation).
+We donate 10% of every sale to the FortuneCookies Foundation, a non-profit committed to spreading good fortune by investing in social impact bounties that matter to our community.
+Submit an idea at [FortuneCookies Foundation](http://fortunecookies.foundation).
+What change will you bounty?